DVD-Quant: Data-free Video Diffusion Transformers Quantization: Related Works

 Despite these advances, text-to-video generation with quantized DiTs still suffers from two persistent limitations.
-First, the huge calibration requirements of existing video quantization methods~\cite{viditq,ptq4dit,QDiT} impose impractical computational burdens, as they typically demand processing entire video sequences to establish activation statistics.
+First, offline calibration for activation pre-scaling in existing video quantization methods~\citep{viditq,ptq4dit,QDiT} imposes heavy computational burdens and struggles to adapt to large activation vatiants.
 Second, pushing quantization precision below 8 bits for activations (W4A4) triggers significant quality degradation.
-Our framework overcomes these obstacles through three key innovations presented in Section~\ref{sec:method}.
+Our framework overcomes these obstacles through three key innovations presented in Sec.~\ref{sec:method}.